minetest/minetest/doc/world_format.md

 * `'NodeItem default:dirt 5'`
 * `'ToolItem WPick 21323'`

-The wear value in tools is 0...65535
+The wear value in tools is 0...65535.

 # Inventory Serialization Format

-* The inventory serialization format is line-based
+* The inventory serialization format is line-based.
 * The newline character used is `\n`
 * The end condition of a serialized inventory is always `EndInventory\n`
 * All the slots in a list must always be serialized.